Vietnam Veterans Memorial: History

 On April 27, 1979, four years after the fall of Saigon, the Vietnam Veterans Memorial Fund, Inc. (VVMF) was incorporated as a non-profit organization to establish a memorial to honor the veterans of the Vietnam War.
 The impetus for the founding of VVMF fund came from a wounded Vietnam War veteran, Jan Scruggs, who was inspired by the film The Deer Hunter.
 VVMF was joined by a volunteer cadre of Vietnam veterans, primarily former junior officers and enlisted men, among whom two emerged as principal leaders with Scruggs: West Point graduate John P. Wheeler III and Robert W. Doubek, a former Air Force intelligence officer.
+As the campaign expanded, fundraiser Sandie Fauriol joined the organization as director of development and helped professionalize its fundraising operations.
+Wheeler and Fauriol later founded the Project on the Vietnam Generation, a Washington-based organization devoted to research and public discussion of the legacy of the Vietnam era.
 In recognition of their leadership, Scruggs, Wheeler, and Doubek were nominated for the Congressional Gold Medal in 1986.
 Eventually, $8.4 million was raised through private donations.

 On July 1, 1980, a site consisting of two acres next to the Lincoln Memorial was chosen and authorized by Congress.
 The World War I Munitions Building previously occupied that area.
 VVMF decided to choose a design for the Memorial through a national design competition, with a first prize of $20,000.
 The competition was open to any American over 18 years of age, and by the end of the year 1980, 2,573 individuals and teams had registered for the competition, and by the deadline of March 30, 1981, 1,421 designs were submitted.
 The designs were displayed at an airport hangar at Andrews Air Force Base for the selection jury, in rows covering more than 35000 sqft of floor space.
 Each entry was identified by number only.
 All entries were examined by each juror; the entries were narrowed down to 232, then to 39.
 Finally, the jury selected entry number 1026, which had been designed by Maya Lin.